 Within recycling we get:

 Upcycling – the process of converting old or waste materials into new value products.
 This process requires nothing more that imagination, and hard work.
-Upcycling encourages people to think of different ways to utilize there waste, instead of simply buying new consumer goods, and thus keeping it away from the landfills.
+Upcycling encourages people to think of different ways to utilize their waste, instead of simply buying new consumer goods, and thus keeping it away from the landfills.

 Downcycling – the opposite of upcycling, downcycling involves converting once-valuable products into low value raw materials.
 A good example is creating recycled printing paper from old newspapers.